 1. Visit the Central Market

-Wander down, via the main market, to the Mercado Central.
-The market is full of meats, pastries, fish, and fresh fruit and vegetables.
+The market, or Mercado Central, is full of meats, pastries, fish, and fresh fruit and vegetables.
 Spend time wandering the stalls and taking it all in.

-Here, you can enjoy a traditional breakfast of ‘tostada de tomate, aceite, queso y lomo.’
-This flatbread of tomato paste, manchego cheese, and beef is the perfect way to start your day, washed down with a ‘cafe cortado’ for coffee lovers.
+Here, you can enjoy a traditional breakfast of tostada de tomate, aceite, queso y lomo.
+This flatbread of tomato paste, oil, manchego cheese, and beef is the perfect way to start your day, washed down with a cafe cortado for coffee lovers.

 2. Walk Through the Old Town